John Grobham Howe (died 1679)

 John Grobham Howe (1625–1679) of Langar Hall, Nottinghamshire, was an English politician who sat in the House of Commons between 1659 and 1679.

-Howe was the younger son of Sir John Howe, 1st Baronet, and his wife Bridget Rich, daughter of Thomas Rich of North Cerney.
+He was the younger son of Sir John Howe, 1st Baronet, and his wife Bridget Rich, daughter of Thomas Rich of North Cerney.
 He was a student of Lincoln's Inn in 1645.

 In 1659, Howe was elected Member of Parliament for Gloucestershire in the Third Protectorate Parliament.
-He was re-elected MP for Gloucestershire in 1661 for the Cavalier Parliament and sat until 1679.

-Howe died at the age of about 54 and was buried at Langar on 27 May 1679.
+He was reelected MP for Gloucestershire in 1661 for the Cavalier Parliament and sat until 1679.
+He died aged about 54 and was buried at Langar on 27 May 1679.